 Support for Conferences and Workshops

 Organising conferences and workshops in your country can be a great way to bring people together to share information and build support networks.
 We have supported many events over the years and we have done this in a variety of ways from providing speakers and advice to providing financial support.
-If you would like to hear about future conference grants do check the website or get in touch.

 Please find below some recent examples of conferences we have supported.

-In 2021 this IPWSO project will be supported by
+This IPWSO project is supported by

 Romania, November 2019

 In November, Dr. Susanne Blichfeldt travelled to Bucharest on behalf of IPWSO to speak to families at a conference organised there.
 She presented on nutrition, development, neurology and behaviour and general medical issues.
 She also conducted several 30-minute sessions one-to-one with family groups, sharing her knowledge and experience.

 Georgina Loughnan (Board member), Constanze Lämmer (paediatrician and nutritionist) and Norbert Hödebeck-Stuntebeck (Chair of our Professional Providers and Caregivers Board) visited Hanoi, Vietnam, to present a Prader-Willi syndrome programme at the request of Do Thuy Lan, a psychiatrist who established the Morning Star Centre for children with disabilities and who won a scholarship to attend our Caregivers conference in Munich in 2018.